psygreg/WineGUI/README.md

 ## Download

-You can find the latest version on the [Releases page](https://gitlab.melroy.org/melroy/winegui/-/releases) of GitLab.
+You can find the latest version on the [Releases page](https://github.com/psygreg/WineGUI/releases).

 Download the WineGUI package you require for your Linux distribution.
-I provide `.deb`, `.rpm` and `.tar.gz` files:
+I provide `.deb`, `.rpm` and `.tar.zst` files:

 - Use the `.deb` package file for Ubuntu, Debian, Linux Mint, Zorin OS, MX linux, and other Debian-based distributions.
 - Use the `.rpm` package for Fedora, RHEL, and similar distributions.
-- The Compressed Binary `.tar.gz` file is available for manual installation or standalone usage.
-This is prebuild.
+- Use the `.tar.zst` package for Arch Linux and similar distributions.
-- The Source Code Archive (also `tar.gz`) is intented for building WineGUI from source.
+- You can build it from source if you so desire by cloning this repository.

 Install the package and you are ready to go!
 WineGUI should be listed in your menu.